 Available in Paperback

-The Right Brother is now available in paperback at Amazon and Barnes & Noble, and may soon come to Walmart.com, where most of my print editions also are offered.
+The Right Brother is now available in paperback at Amazon, Barnes & Noble and Walmart.com, where most of my print editions also are offered.
 The Seasons books are distributed worldwide through IngramSpark, so you also can ask your library to stock them.